 |Altered genes can be inherited from both parents||The altered gene is usually only inherited from one parent|

 |Each parent may not have enough of the LDL raising genes to cause their cholesterol to be raised||The parent with the altered gene will (mostly likely) also have very high LDL cholesterol too|

 |The risk from polygenic high cholesterol is thought to be less than that from FH||The risk from FH is thought to be more than that from polygenic high cholesterol|

 Is it possible to have FH and polygenic high cholesterol at the same time?

 Yes it is possible.
-It is thought that at least 1 in 500 people in the UK have FH.
+It is thought that 1 in 250 people in the UK may have FH.
 Some of these people will also have inherited a number of the altered genes, each of which increases LDL cholesterol levels just slightly.
 Here is an example:

 Judith and William are twins.
 Their mother was diagnosed with FH when she was 35.
 So Judith and William were tested when they were still children and both were found to have inherited the same FH causing gene as their mother.
 However at the age of 9 Janet had an LDL cholesterol level of 12.3 mmol/L and her brother’s LDL cholesterol level at the same age was just 7.6 mmol/L. This meant that both of them met the diagnostic criteria for FH.
 However Janet also had a strong polygenic background and William did not.

 If you are a health professional you can find out more about polygenic hypercholesterolaemia here.